 19 Jul Pattern Magic Twist – ‘nejiri’ II

-Posted at 16:51h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 16:51h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 In this second stage, the ‘nejiri’ Twist evolves into something new.
 Continuing on from the earlier photo tutorial post about my investigations into yet more twist patterns.
 It’s important to remember that the success of these twists depends on using two-way stretch knit.
 Both the existing toiles in this test are merino and merino blends with elastane.

 Alterations to the first sample included reducing the upper body length to refine the drape and tightening the hip fit so the twist will stay in place.